How we built mobile replay (and why it took so long)

 Why the long wait?

-Happily, after several months of hard work from the replay team, we have betas for iOS, Android, and React Native, with Flutter coming soon.
+Happily, after several months of hard work from the replay team, we have betas for iOS, Android, React Native, and Flutter.

 This post covers how it works and some of the technical challenges we overcame it make it.